cestpasphoto/alpha-zero-general/README_features.md

 Others changes: parameters can be set in cmdline (added new parameters like time limit) and improved prints (logging, tqdm, colored bards depending on current Arena results).
 Output an ELO-like ranking

 Still todo:
-  * [ ] PC-PIMC or what I call "universes" (https://doi.org/10.3389/frai.2023.1014561)
   * [ ] Run full random move in 1% of game to increase diversity
-  * [ ] HyperParameters Optimization (like Hyperband or Population-Based Traininginclude)
   * [ ] Multiprocessing to use several cores during self play
   * [ ] KLD-thresholding (https://github.com/LeelaChessZero/lc0/pull/721)